otabuzzman/astrolabe/README.md

 - Foreach new file in `$srcnxt` do

 	```
-	# Replace german "Nur" by correspondig word in your language
+	# Replace german "Nur" by corresponding word in your language
 	diff -rq $srcact $srcnxt | grep Nur | grep -v _a[:/]
 	diff -rq $srcact $srcnxt | grep Nur | grep -v _a[:/] | sed -e 's,.*_b[:/] *,,' -e 's,\.$,,'
 	```